cameronsamuels/iconrounder/README.md

 # Why use this app
 - No watermark, no ads, no in app purchases, no cost
-- Works for any icon, any res
+- Works for any icon, any resolution
 - Fast, light-weight, and reliable

 # Apps